Ottawa Senators (original): The 'Super Six' (1920–1927)

 The 1923–24 season saw the Senators win the season but lose the playoff to the Canadiens, 0–1 and 2–4, with Georges Vezina getting the shutout and Morenz scoring three goals.
 Frank Nighbor was the first winner of the Hart Trophy as 'most valuable player' for his play in the regular season.
 After the disappointing loss in the playoff series, goaltender Clint Benedict became embroiled in a controversy with the club over late nights and drinking.
 He was traded away, along with Harry Broadbent, to the new Montreal Maroons before the next season, for cash.
-Ottawa hockey fans got to see a Stanley Cup final game played in Ottawa as the Auditorium hosted the final match of the Stanley Cup finals between the Canadiens and the Calgary Tigers, moved because of poor natural ice at the Canadiens' arena.
+Ottawa hockey fans got to see a Stanley Cup Final game played in Ottawa as the Auditorium hosted the final match of the Stanley Cup Final between the Canadiens and the Calgary Tigers, moved because of poor natural ice at the Canadiens' arena.

 The 1924–25 season, the first year of NHL expansion to the United States, saw major changes in Ottawa's lineup.
 Jack Darragh retired and had died from appendicitis months after his final game.
 Making his debut in goal for Ottawa was Alex Connell, replacing Benedict.
 Replacing Broadbent was Hooley Smith, who had played for Canada in the 1924 Olympics.
 Lionel Hitchman was sold to the expansion Boston Bruins and replaced by Ed Gorman.
 It was also the debut season of Frank Finnigan.
 Off the ice, Gorman and Ahearn squabbled over ownership.
 In January 1925, during the season, Gorman sold his share of the Senators to Ahearn and left the Senators organization, later joining the expansion New York Americans.

 With all the changes, the Senators slipped to fourth place in the standings.
 Cy Denneny continued his scoring ways, placing fourth in league scoring with 28 goals in 28 games.
 Frank Nighbor became the first winner of the Lady Byng Trophy for gentlemanly play, donated by Marie Evelyn Moreton (Lady Byng), wife of Julian Byng, 1st Viscount Byng of Vimy, who was Governor General of Canada from 1921 to 1926.
 Nighbor received the trophy personally from Lady Byng during a presentation at Rideau Hall.
 Nighbor won the trophy in 1925–26 and 1926–27 as well.

 The NHL expanded further into the United States in the 1925–26 season with the new New York Americans and Pittsburgh Pirates.
 Ottawa won the league title, led by Alex Connell in goal, who recorded 15 shutouts in 36 games, and Cy Denneny, who scored 24 goals.
 The team received a bye to the playoff finals.
 However, the Montreal Maroons won the two-game total goals series with scores of 1–1 and 1–0; former Senator Clint Benedict got the shutout.
 The Maroons went on to win the Stanley Cup against Victoria.
-The season also marked the debut of future Hall of Famer Hec Kilrea.
+The season also marked the NHL debut of Hec Kilrea.